adi-balaji/crosswalk_buddy/README.md

 - **params.py:** Contains global parameters for the bayesian state estimator, person tracking algorithm, and robot motion controller.

-- **bayesian_estimator:** Provides a Bayesian state estimation class that allows modeling of the pedestrian state (in the angle between the robot and person centroid) probabilistically, enabling the use of multiple sensor inputs.
+- **bayesian_estimator:** Provides a Bayesian state estimation class that allows modeling of the pedestrian state probabilistically, enabling the use of multiple sensor inputs.
+Currently estimates pedestrian state as horizontal angle between robot and pedestrian in the robot coordinate frame.

-- **person_detect.py:** Offers a pedestrian tracking algorithm utilizing yolov3 to track the centroid of the detected person, as well as the angle between the robot and pedestrian.
+- **person_detect.py:** Offers a pedestrian tracking algorithm utilizing yolov3 or HOG Descriptor to track the centroid of the detected person, as well as the angle between the robot and pedestrian.

-- **motion_controller.py:** Currently in progress.
+- **motion_controller.py:** Motion controller to maintain a certain constant position relative to moving pedestrian. **Currently in progress**.

 ## Researchers